ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C09_Generics.md

 With generics, you can avoid writing duplicate code for similar operations on different types and catch type errors early during development.

-TODO: Probably divide this into "Generics" here and "Advanced Generics" at the end of the book.

 ## Defining Custom Generics

 Python directly supports *parameterized types*.